cjvanderwal/apartmentCloud/README.md

-# Starter files for MP4

-## Setup
-Final Project for CS498RK 'Art and Science of Web Programming'
+#Final Project for CS498RK 'Art and Science of Web Programming'

 ApartmentCloud